Eutrius/Fullstack-Open-2023/part0/new-note-diagram.md

     server-->>browser: https://studies.cs.helsinki.fi/exampleapp/notes
     deactivate server

-    Note right of server: The server responds with status code 302 asking the browser to send a new GET request to the link included in the response headers
+    Note right of browser: The server responds with status code 302 asking the browser to send a new GET request to the link included in the response headers

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server